-- 3.7.1 As a consequence of the representations received, the London Borough of Merton commissioned Jam Consult Ltd to undertake a review of the SA process in support of the ELP.
+- 3.7.1 As a consequence of the representations received to the Draft ELP, February 2016 the London Borough of Merton commissioned Jam Consult Ltd in August 2016 to undertake a review of the SA process in support of the ELP.
 The review of the sustainability appraisals and supporting documents identified some defects in the SA process, which needed to be corrected if the ELP was to be considered sound when subjected to Examination in Public (EiP). - 3.7.2 In particular, the review found the assessment of options for each of the estates should be revisited in respect of the representations received.
-This SA therefore enables greater clarity to be provided on the reasons for the selection and rejection of alternatives.
-It was also recognised that the results of the assessment could be strengthened, by providing greater links to the supporting evidence and a more detailed commentary to support the results. - 3.7.3 The assessment of options and policies has therefore been reviewed and a further assessment carried out, as set out in Sections 7 and 8 of the report and the Appendices.
+The Submission Draft SA was therefore prepared to enable greater clarity to be provided on the reasons for the selection and rejection of alternatives.
+It was also recognised that the results of the assessment could be strengthened, by providing greater links to the supporting evidence and a more detailed commentary to support the results. - 3.7.3 The assessment of options and policies was also reviewed and a further assessment carried out, as set out in Sections 7 and 8 of this report and the Appendices.